Chocolate Cake with Chocolate Sauce Recipe

 Preheat the oven to 325*F. Mix the soy milk and lemon juice, and set aside.
 Mix the flour, baking powder, baking soda, salt and cocoa in a bowl, and set aside.
 Mix the hot water with the coffee, brandy and vanilla in another bowl, and set aside.
 In a food processor, beat the eggs and sugar until light and fluffy.
 Add the oil and beat.
 Add the flour mixture to the egg mixture alternately with the coffee mixture, beginning and ending with the flour mixture, just incorporating the addition each time, 2-3 pulses.
 Add the reserved soy milk mixture, and mix again a few more seconds.
 The batter will be very runny: don’t worry!
 Pour the batter into a greased and lightly floured 10-inch springform pan or bundt pan.
 Bake for 75 minutes or until a knife inserted in the center comes out clean.
 Unmold and invert onto a cooling rack.
 Serve alone or with a drizzle of chocolate sauce.

-no dairy ingredient anywhere, yet rich and velvet-smooth.
+My chocolate sauce has no dairy ingredient anywhere, yet rich and velvet-smooth.
 I recommend using an electric mixer, or better yet, an immersion blender, to make certain you are left with a perfectly smooth sauce.
-Makes about 3 cups
+Makes about 3 cups.

 1 cup water

 1/2 cup agave syrup